aquaULB/book_solving_pde_mooc/_sources/solving_pde_mooc/notebooks/03_FiniteDifferences/03_01_FirstOrderDerivative_and_Slicing.md

 f(x-\Delta x) \approx f(x) - f'(x)\Delta x.
 ```

-We can then define the first-order accurate backward finite-differences formula for the first order derivative of $f(x)$ at $x_i$ as:
+We can then define the first-order accurate backward finite-differences formula for the first-order derivative of $f(x)$ at $x_i$ as:

 ```{math}
 :label: eq:backwardNodal
 f^{'\rm b}_i = \frac{f_i - f_{i-1}}{\Delta x}, \;\; \hbox{backward finite difference}.
 ```

 It is based on the right derivative $f'(x)$.
-Highlighting in red the stencil points used to build expression {eq}`eq:backwardNodal` we have,
+Highlighting in red the stencil points used to build expression {eq}`eq:backwardNodal`, we have:

 <img width="600px" src="../figures/backwardDiff1.png">

 As the forward finite-difference approximation cannot be used at the right boundary node $x_n$, the backward finite-difference approximation cannot be used at the left boundary node $x_0$.
 We also note that $f^{'\rm b}_{i+1} = f^{'\rm f}_i$.

-Let us now derive a higher order accurate approximation for $f'(x)$.
+Let us now derive a higher-order accurate approximation for $f'(x)$.
 Resorting again to Taylor's theorem we write:

 ```{math}
 & f(x+\Delta x) \approx f(x)+f'(x)\Delta x+\frac12 f''(x)\Delta x^2 \\